malharinamdar/Luxis/README.md

 Special thanks to :

-1.) https://github.com/hkproj for conceptual clarity and explanation.
+1.)
+Umar Jamil's video for conceptual clarity and explanation.